A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Applications

 \subsection{Logistic regression}

-To illustrate a computationally more involved application of BFFs, we consider the epidemiological study from \citet{Neutra1978}, previously reanalyzed by \citet{Greenland2007} and \citet{Sullivan2012}.
-This study investigated the association between neonatal death and 14 exposure variables.
-Among the 2992 recorded births only 17 neonatal deaths occurred.
-This leads to challenges in conducting inferences with so many exposure variables, as we will see in the following.
+To illustrate a more computationally demanding application of SCs, we consider the criminological study by \citet{EjbyeErnst2023}.
+This study evaluated the effect of a text-based light projection intervention (``\textit{It's illegal to buy drugs from street dealers}'' and a pictogram illustrating the same message) on the presence of street drug dealers in Amsterdam's red-light district.
+To this end, the researchers analyzed 765 one-minute segments of video footage from two surveillance cameras installed in the red-light district with respect to the presence/absence of street dealers before and after the intervention, as well as other covariates (day of the week, camera, number of people, and hours after 8 p.m.).
+Out of 765 segments, street dealers were identified in 60.
+This small number of events makes it challenging to draw conclusive inferences about the effect of the intervention, as we will see in the following.

-Figure~\ref{fig:glm} shows the BFFs related to a logistic regression analysis of the data including all exposures as main effects and an intercept term.
-Each BFF relates to the exponentiated regression coefficient, which can be interpreted as the multiplicative change of odds of neonatal death when increasing the variable by one unit while keeping all other variables fixed.
+Figure~\ref{fig:glm} shows the SCs related to a logistic regression analysis of the data including an intercept term and a main effect for each covariate.
+Each SC relates to the exponentiated regression coefficient, which can be interpreted as the multiplicative change of odds of street dealer presence when increasing the variable by one unit while keeping all other variables fixed.
 An improper flat prior was assigned to the intercept under both the null and the alternative, while independent $\Nor(0, 1/2)$ priors were assigned to the coefficients under the alternative.
-This prior represents an alternative postulating that the median odds ratio is $1$ and that $95\%$ of odds ratios are in between $1/4$ and $4$, representing a plausible range of odds ratios in epidemiology \citep{Greenland2006}.
+This prior represents a weakly informative alternative postulating that the median odds ratio is $1$ and that $95\%$ of odds ratios are in between $1/4$ and $4$, representing a vague but realistic range of odds ratios in observational data \citep{Greenland2006}.
 For the analysis of each coefficient, all other coefficients were considered as nuisance parameters with the same priors assigned to them under the null as under the alternative.
+Note that even though we only look at the SC of a single parameter, this approach does not ignore the nuisance parameters but averages the marginal likelihood over their prior, thereby incorporating nuisance parameter uncertainty.